 Table 5-12 through Table 5-15 derive the rates for each cost component - supply, delivery, peaking and conservation.
-Pumping rates are derived in the next section since pumping rates are applicable only to those residing in zones 9, 11H, and 12H.

 Table 5-16 shows the total volumetric rate derivation for all customers in FY 2019, which is the summation of all rate components derived in earlier tables.
 The total volumetric rate shown in column G is designed to collect the total volumetric costs shown in line 13 of Table 5-3.
 The values are column G are rounded to the nearest penny.